raycsh017/Pensieve/Programming/Mobile/Swift:iOS/ios_uiViewController.md

 - Notifies the view controller that its view is about to be added to a view hierarchy.
 - Called before any animations are configured for showing the view.
 - Override this method to perform custom tasks associated with displaying the view.
+- View has bounds defined but **the orientation is not applied**.

 `viewDidAppear(_:)`
 - Notifies the view controller that its view was added to a view hierarchy.
-- Override this method to perform additional tasks associated with presenting the view.
+- Override this method to perform additional tasks associated with presenting the view (ex. animations).

 `viewWillDisappear(_:)`
 - Notifies the view controller that its view is about to be removed from a view hierarchy.